openthread/openthread/doc/spinel-protocol-src/spinel-prop-core.md

 --------|------------
 Fields: | HWADDR

-The static EUI64 address of the device.
+The static EUI64 address of the device, used as a serial number.
 This value is read-only, but may be writable under certain vendor-defined circumstances.

 ### PROP 9: PROP_LOCK {#prop-lock}